Know Your Crochet...How to start Crocheting, Part 6-Increasing & Decreasing

 Decreasing...going down!

-Everything has an opposite and the opposite of increase is, DECREASE.
-Using a decrease stitch subtracts the number of stitches in your row/round by however many stitches you need.
-An decrease can occur anywhere along the row or round as long as you have 2 stitches to work in and just like increasing, your pattern will indicate where you need to decrease.
-There are a couple different ways a decrease is indicated in a pattern.
-It will be shown as (2sctog, 2hdctog, or 2dctog) the (tog) means together referring to the act of crocheting 2 stitches together to make one.
-OR it can be shown as (dec) meaning whatever stitch you're using, decrease it.
+Everything has an opposite, and the opposite of increase is DECREASE.
+Using a decrease stitch reduces the number of stitches in your row or round by the number you need.
+A decrease can occur anywhere along the row or round, as long as you have 2 stitches to work with, and just like increasing, your pattern will specify where you need to decrease.
+There are a few different ways a decrease is indicated in a pattern.
+It may be shown as (2sctog, 2hdctog, or 2dctog), where (tog) stands for together, referring to the act of crocheting 2 stitches together to create one.
+Alternatively, it can be shown as (dec), meaning you decrease the stitch you are using.

-Decrease is slightly different than increasing, but just slightly.
-Increasing is the action of putting 2 stitches together in one place and decreasing is using 2 separate stitches to make one.
-Once you've done this several times, you won't even have to think about what you're doing, it'll just be second nature.
+Decreasing is slightly different from increasing, but only a little.
+Increasing involves placing two stitches together in one spot, while decreasing involves using two separate stitches to create one.
+After doing this several times, it will become second nature, and you won't even need to think about it.

 Single Crochet (SC) decrease